 I was going to bring you a different recipe today, but I had to switch it up; I just couldn’t wait to share this roasted almond butter with you all and knew this had to happen today.
 Share the food love, ya know?

 This roasted almond butter is almost too easy to make; almost too easy to call it a recipe, but you know what?
 It is indeed a recipe and happens to be one of my favourite things to date!
 Are you an almond butter or peanut butter fan?
 I happen to like both and always have a jar of each in my fridge

 How To Roast Almonds

 Roasting almonds only takes minutes.
-Don’t put ’em in the oven, though, and leave for too long because they can burn fast!
+Don’t put them in the oven, though, and leave for too long because they can burn fast!

 Notes on Making Almond Butter

 You’ll get thirsty just looking at it.
 You get the point.
-You’re going to think, ‘OMG, what the heck is this?
-This is not right at all.
-Dawn really shagged this one up.’
-Nope.
-I wouldn’t steer you wrong; just go with it and you’ll end up with super creamy roasted almond butter.
+Just go with it and you’ll end up with super creamy roasted almond butter.

 - Enjoy on toast